Cheap liner is sold all over the Internet even by "reputable" companies.

-Yes, you can buy cheap chimney flue liner at £15 or less a metre (watch for those ads across the top of the search engines and on well known auction sites): but like everything in life you get what you pay for.
-Stovefitters do not use cheap chimney liner in their own homes (and good fitters choose a good brand for their customers chimneys).
+You can buy cheap chimney flue liner at £15 or less a metre (watch for those ads across the top of the search engines and on well known auction sites) but like everything in life you get what you pay for.
+Professional installers do not use cheap chimney liner in their own homes (and good fitters choose a good brand for their customers' chimneys).

-The liner to use is Dura Flue.
-It is a premier German design of flue liner manufactured under licence in the UK using German-designed machines.
-It is a little heavier duty than many other liners.
+The liner I choose is Silvacore.
+It is a premier design of flue liner manufactured under licence in the UK using German-designed machines.
+It is a little heavier-duty than many other liners.
 Its main selling point is that the layers do not separate at all: the inner surface remains undamaged and smooth despite being dragged around tight chimney bends.